ucsd-ccbb/MPN_atlas_methods/RNA Editing Analysis.md

 			| uniq \
 			> $workspace/"$sample"_nonalu_rnaedit_sites.vcf

-14. In the remainder of this pipeline, combine the RNA variant analysis performed above with the DNA variant analysis described elsewhere to further stratify the list of potential editing sites (TODO: Ask Adam whether it is germline or somatic); begin by ensuring you have the necessary files:
+14. In the remainder of this pipeline, combine the RNA variant analysis performed above with the DNA somatic (tumor) variant analysis described elsewhere to further stratify the list of potential editing sites; begin by ensuring you have the necessary files:
-	1. The per-chromosome bed files (TODO: Ask Adam precisely what is in these bed files) for this sample for all 24 chromosomes (1-22, X, and Y).
+	1. The per-chromosome bed files including coverage statistics for the assessed genomic intervals for all 24 chromosomes (1-22, X, and Y).
 These should be named in the format `"$dna_sample"-PB."$chr".bed` (for example, `mysample1-PB.14.bed` for chromosome 14 of the sample `mysample1`).
-	2. The gzipped vcf file containing the variants identified in the DNA for this sample.
+	2. The gzipped vcf file this sample's DNA variants.
 This should be named in the format `"$dna_sample"-PB.raw.vcf.gz` (for example, `mysample1-PB.raw.vcf.gz` for the sample `mysample1`).

 15. Index the sample's bam file:

 		samtools index $bqsr_bam

-16. Filter the per-chromosome bed files to remove any TODO:regions?? with a read depth of less than five reads, and condense the remaining TODO:regions?? into a single file:
+16. Filter the per-chromosome bed files to remove any intervals with a read depth of less than five reads, and condense the remaining intervals into a single file:

 		# Only consider sites where DNA coverage is greater than 4 reads
 		for chr in {1..22} X Y; do